thierrymara/thierrymara/README.md

 - 👀 I’m interested in developing and sharing progams to allow modellers/scientists analyse their models.
 - 🌱 I’m currently developing programs to perform global sensitivity analyses of computer model responses.
 - 💞️ I’m looking to collaborate on this topic.
-- 📫 How to reach me thierry.mara@univ-reunion.fr
+- 📫 How to reach me thierry.mara(at)univ-reunion.fr

 <!---
 thierrymara/thierrymara is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.